google/hashr/README.md

 1. `-rpm_repo_path` which should point to the path on the local file system that contains `.rpm` files

+#### Zip (and )

+This is very similar to the TarGz importer except that it looks for `.zip` archives.
+Once found it will hash the first and the last 10MB of the file to check if it was already processed.
+This is done to prevent hashing the whole file every time the repository is scanned for new sources.
+To use this importer you need to specify the following flag(s):

+1. `-zip_repo_path` which should point to the path on the local file system that contains `.zip` files

+Optionally, you can also set the following flag(s):

+1. `-zip_file_exts` comma-separated list of file extensions to treat as zip files, eg. "zip,whl,jar".
+Default: "zip"

 #### GCP (Google Cloud Platform)

 This importer can extract files from GCP disk [images](https://cloud.google.com/compute/docs/images).
 This is done in few steps: